invious/btcbar/README.md

 ## Installation

-Simply place btcbar.app in your `/Applications` folder, and optionally add it to `Login Items` in `System Preferences > Users & Groups` to display it automatically on startup.
+Compile from source or [download latest binary](http://cl.ly/1W050C121v25) and place bitconityBar.app in your `/Applications` folder, and optionally add it to `Login Items` in `System Preferences > Users & Groups` to display it automatically on startup.

 ## Donate